pika/pika/CONTRIBUTING.md

 Pika test suite has a couple of requirements:

- * Dependencies from `test-dependencies.txt` are installed
+ * Dependencies from `test-requirements.txt` are installed
  * A RabbitMQ node with all defaults is running on `localhost:5672`